nyris/Nyris.Extensions.AspNetCore.CacheControl/TRADEMARKS.md

 **Open Source License**: This software library is provided under the terms of the [EUPL-1.2] license.
 By using this software, you agree to comply with the terms of the EUPL-1.2 license.

-**Trademark Policy**: For more detailed information about the usage of nyris GmbH's trademarks and corporate identity, please refer to our [Trademark Usage Policy].

 Please consult with our legal team if you have any questions regarding the use of our trademarks in association with this software.

 [EUPL-1.2]: LICENSE.md
-[Trademark Usage Policy]: LICENSE.md